Do Go On - 443 - The Theft of The Scream

 You start giving notes?

-Okay, a couple of things to note.
 This wasn't the only time the scream was stolen.

-The 1910 version of the scream was stolen in August of 2004
+The 1910 version of the scream was stolen.

-stole it and Monk's Madonna.
+and stole it, stole it and monks Madonna.

-So they stole two paintings.
+So they sold two paintings.

-But this time a bystander got a photo of the robbers
+But this time a bystander got a photo of the robbers as they escaped.

-Did they, were they posing for it?
+Were they posing for it?

-Balaclava's still on though, they're not idiots.
+Balaclava's still on though.

 So that was August of 2004.

-In April of 2005, Norwegian police arrested a suspect
+In April of 2005, Norwegian police arrested a suspect in connection with the theft,

-but the paintings remained missing.
+but the paintings remained missing,

 And they're on cardboard.